 For a more detailed history of the church from 1850-1897, please click here.

 For more information on the Abbey, please click here.

 The outbreak of war in 1939 put an end to further rebuilding plans and the Abbey Church survived the air raids of 17th May 1941 and 25th June 1942 with only superficial damage.
 The Reverend Canon J. B. Sinker recalled that the blast from a land mine lifted the nave roof and dropped it several inches out of line.
 During the Incumbency of the Reverend Andrew Welsby, the church benefited from a generous legacy left by Ann Mayo.
 This was used for a number of restoration projects and the installation of the Resurrection Window in the South Transept.

-The Vicars of the Abbey Church of St Mary the Virgin
+The Parish Priests of the Abbey Church of St Mary the Virgin